 Garden is a tiny village located in the state of Michigan.
 With a population of 187 people and just one neighborhood, Garden is the 652nd largest community in Michigan.

-Garden is a blue-collar town, with 45.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Garden, you'll notice that it is more blue-collar than most other communities in America.
+45.71% of Garden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Garden is a village of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Garden who work in management occupations (12.86%), office and administrative support (8.57%), and community and social services (8.57%).

 The overall crime rate in Garden is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small village, Garden does not have a public transit system used by locals to get to and from work.
+Garden is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Garden in 2022 was $28,846, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,384 for a family of four.
 However, Garden contains both very wealthy and poor people as well.